Crows Nest, The Sauce Connect Manager

 - Launches new Sauce Connects to replace the dead ones

 - Periodically reports to statsd with Sauce Connect health and status

 The details of design and implementation could be found in its README.
 And for your convenience Crows-Nest is even dockerized.

 Launching a Crows-Nest is easy.
 It can either run as a standalone process or as a daemon with pm2.

 Since Crows-Nest sends it status to statsd we can visualize our stability and get a better idea of how our Sauce Connects are running and visualizing the report helps us to get a better idea how our Sauce Connects serve the tests.

 When there is a glitch in either your network or Saucelabs, Sauce Connect might fail in restarting.
 Crows-Nest allows maximum 10 retries if needed.

 So our typical Crows-Nest scenario is

-- One Crows-Nest manages n Sauce Connect processes
+- One Crows-Nest manages and multiple Sauce Connect processes

 - Crows-Nest will restart All Sauce Connect one by one at 3am PST